 GIBS runs the annual Beatrice Xalisa Bursary Scheme, which commemorates the life and contribution of Beatrice Xalisa, who was employed as a receptionist at GIBS from its inception and who passed away unexpectedly in August 2006.

-This bursary is aimed at providing financial assistance for a child of a permanent GIBS employee whose household income does not exceed R240 000 per annum and whose child/legal guardian attends a state primary school.
-The value of the bursary is R10 000.
+This bursary is aimed at providing financial assistance for a child of a permanent GIBS employee whose household income does not exceed R270 000 per annum and whose child/legal guardian attends a state primary school.
+Three R10 000 bursaries are available to GIBS employees each year.